Labor shortages are hampering public transportation systems, challenging the recovery of city life

 TriMet, which operates 84 bus routes over a 500-square-mile area, is down about 45 operator positions out of 1,000.
 Bus operator training is not a rapid endeavor — it takes seven weeks to get new workers trained, although the program is fully paid.

-To combat the issue, the service raised its starting pay $4 an hour in October, to $21.36, but the hike made little difference, York said.
+To tackle the issue, the service raised its starting pay by $4 an hour in October, to $21.36, but the hike made little difference, York said.
 A $2,500 bonus it began offering at the end of November has proved more effective, increasing applications fivefold over the course of the first week.

 York said the agency didn’t fully understand all the causes of the labor issues but knew it was part of a broader movement by some workers away from customer-facing work.